The Perfect 4 Days in Venice Itinerary

 Set up in Jewish Ghetto Novo, it was built to educate people and celebrate the local art and Jewish traditions.
 The Jewish Museum is open for tours, and you can view the five synagogues and explore the ghetto.

-🏨 Places to stay close to the Jewish Museum of Venice
+🏨 Accommodations in close proximity to the Jewish Museum of Venice

-☂️ Discover the Jewish Museum of Venice on a tour
+☂️ Visit the Jewish Museum of Venice with a tour

 Cicchetti Lunch at Hostaria Vecio Biavarol